Home Spotlight What’s the Difference Between a Bartender and a Mixologist?

 What Is a Bartender?

-A Bartender works in establishments such as bars and restaurants and is responsible for pouring and mixing classic drinks.
+A Bartender works in establishments such as bars, hotels or restaurants and is responsible for pouring and mixing classic drinks.
 They have extensive knowledge of different types of cocktails that are typically served in such venues.

 Bartenders should be able to memorize recipes for classic drinks without having customers reference the ingredients.
 For example, if a customer orders a Tom Collins, the Bartender should know that this drink consists of gin, lemon, simple syrup and club soda.